Lesson 8: Writing a Proposal from Scratch

 Start by brainstorming: generate a word cloud or mind map of your win themes, value propositions and key differentiators.
 Next, create an outline that complies with the RFP requirements.

-Write with integrity and heart.
+Write with integrity and heart

 Address your client’s needs with a unique solution.

 In our last blog, Lesson 7: How to Respond to an RFP, we discussed the importance of responsiveness.
 Your client wants to know that you can solve their problem AND why yours is the best solution.
-In a world with an overabundance of choices, your solution needs to grab their attention.
+Consequently, in a world with an overabundance of choices, your solution needs to grab their attention.

 Write in terms anyone can understand.